 Kitchen surfaces are bound to get messy from meal prep, but arguably none more than your stovetop.
 Take a good look at the drip pans at each burner.
 Chances are they’re covered with spaghetti sauce, cooking oil, and scrambled eggs that sloshed out of the pan and hardened into a concrete-like coating.
 But don’t whip out the toxic chemicals just yet—it’s easy for homeowners to achieve sparkling cooktops with minimal effort.
-Here’s how to clean stovetop drip pans with just a little elbow grease and a few household items you probably already have on hand.
+Here’s how to clean stove drip pans with just a little elbow grease and a few household items you probably already have on hand.

-Method 1: Make scrubbing easier with baking soda and dish soap.
+Method 1: Cleaning stove drip pans with baking soda and dish soap.

-In a hurry to clean those stovetop drip pans?
-Perhaps you have scheduled to come over for dinner?
+In a hurry to clean those stove drip pans?
+Perhaps you have someone scheduled to come over for dinner?
 You can start this super-speedy method at lunchtime and be ready to cook by dinnertime.
-(And don’t worry: Most of that time will be for soaking, not scrubbing!)
+(Don’t worry: Most of that time will be for soaking, not scrubbing.)

-Remove your (completely cooled) drip pans, shake off loose crumbs into the garbage can, and rinse the pans thoroughly in the hottest water your sink will provide.
+Remove your (completely cooled) drip pans, shake off loose crumbs into the garbage can, and rinse the pans thoroughly in the sink with the hottest water possible.

 In a small bowl, mix liquid dish soap and baking soda in a 1:1 ratio.
 A half-cup of each is a good starting point, but you can add more if necessary.

 Use your fingers or a pastry brush to liberally coat each drip pan with the soap/baking soda mixture, scrubbing it into the pans.
-Some of the stuck-on gunk should start to loosen right away—if not, fear not.
-Simply proceed to the next step.
+Some of the stuck-on gunk should start to loosen right away—if not, fear not and proceed to the next step.

-Rinse the drip pans thoroughly with hot water so that all soap mixture is gone.
+Rinse the drip pans thoroughly with hot water to remove the soap mixture.
 Tackle any remaining dirty spots with a scrub brush or a sponge freshly dipped in baking soda.

 Dry the drip pans with a dish towel and return them to your stovetop.
-Replace the burners and enjoy cooking on your pristine stovetop!
+Replace the burners, and enjoy cooking on your clean stovetop!

-Method 2: Cut grease (and cleaning time) with ammonia.
+Method 2: Use ammonia to cut grease (and cleaning time) from your stovetop drip pans.

 For an equally effective method that requires even less scrubbing, follow these directions for cleaning stove drip pans.
-The trick: extra soaking with stronger cleaners.
-It’s best to start the method after dinner so that you have a spot-free stovetop before the next day’s lunch.
+The tricks to this method?
+More soaking and stronger cleaning agents.
+It’s best to start this method after dinner so that you have a spot-free stovetop before the next day’s lunch.

 After dinner, wait for your drip pans to cool.
-Then remove them, rinse in hot water, and place each one inside a separate one-gallon sealable plastic bag.
+Remove them from the stove top, rinse them in hot water, and place each one inside its own 1-gallon ziplock plastic bag.

-Add one-quarter cup of household ammonia to each bag.
-Don’t need to worry about coating the drip pans completely with ammonia; the fumes are going to do the dirty work to loosen burnt-on food splatter.
+Add 1/4 cup of household ammonia to each bag.
+You don’t need to worry about coating the drip pans completely with ammonia; the fumes are going to do the dirty work to loosen burnt-on food splatter.

 Seal the tops of the plastic bags, then leave them stacked in your emptied kitchen sink overnight, or for at least 12 hours.

-Open the bags in a well-ventilated location (the fumes will be strong) and remove the drip pans.
+Open the bags in a well-ventilated location (the ammonia fumes will be strong) and remove the drip pans.
 Then, seal and dispose of the used bags.
 Dilute the ammonia with cold water and pour it down the sink drain; if you have a septic system, neutralize the ammonia before disposing of it.

 If any dirty spots remain on the drip pans, wipe them away with a sponge and dish soap—it shouldn’t take much elbow grease at all.
 Rinse the drip pans thoroughly with hot water.

-Dry your drip pans with a towel and return them to the stovetop.
+Dry the drip pans with a towel and return them to the stovetop.
 Voilà!
 You’ll find zero traces of last night’s dinner on your hardworking kitchen appliance.

-Save yourself some trouble in the future: The best way for homeowners to avoid spending time cleaning up the stovetop is mindfulness during and after cooking.
-Make a mental note of mess as it happens, then wipe the stovetop drip pans clean of splatter, dust, and grease as soon as they cool down after each cooking session.
+Save yourself some trouble in the future: The best way to avoid spending time cleaning up the stovetop is being conscientious about cleaning messes during and after cooking.
+Make a mental note of the mess as it happens, then wipe the stovetop drip pans clean of splatter, dust, and grease as soon as they cool down after each meal.